rust-lang/rust/text/0000-unnamed-fields.md

 `union { fields }` and `struct { fields }` directly.
 This would more closely match the C syntax.
 However, this does not provide as natural an extension to support references to named structures.

+## Allowing type parameters

+We could allow the type parameters of generic types as the named type of an unamed field.
+This could allow creative flexibility in API design, such as having a generic type that adds a field alongside the fields of the type it contains.
+However, this could also lead to much more complex errors that do not arise until the point that code references the generic type.
+Prohibiting the use of type parameters in this way will not impact common uses of this feature.

 ## Field aliases